rotundasoftware/modui-base/README.md

 Use `view.spawn( messageName, data )` to spawn a message.

-The message will passed to the view's parent, which can then "handle" the message and / or pass it to the parent's own parent, and so on.
+The message is passed to the view's parent, which can then "handle" the message and / or pass it to the parent's own parent, and so on.
 The DOM tree is used to determine the view hierarchy.

 ![Spawned messages diagram](https://github.com/rotundasoftware/modui/blob/master/packages/modui-base/messages-diagram.jpg)